What Is Soil?

 3. Unified Soil Classification System

-This system was created by A. Cassagrande and adopted in the U.S. Corps of Engineers in 1942 as the ‘Airfield Classification.’
+This system was created by A. Cassagrande and adopted by the U.S. Corps of Engineers in 1942 as the ‘Airfield Classification.’
 It was later adapted for universal use and reworked in 1957 as the “Unified Soil Classification.”

 This soil classification is based on the grain size and plasticity characteristics of the soil.
 These are classified into 3 main groups as follows: